onap/archived-vid/features.properties.md

   When flag is true, pause upon creation capability for vfmodule is enabled on the new view edit screen

+* FLAG_2008_DISABLE_DRAG_FOR_BASE_MODULE

+  When flag is true, the base module instantiation cannot be dragged from the first position and any VF module other than base, cannot take the first position

 * FLAG_GUILIN_CHANGEMG_SUBMIT_TO_SO

   When toggled on, Change Management flows are submitted directly to SO.
 When toggled off, VID will use Scheduler.